 A combination of estrogen and progesterone will be prescribed to ensure that the uterus is ready for implantation of the embryo.
 Estrogen is administered by mouth or by injection.
 At the time your egg donor is to undergo egg retrieval, you will start a treatment of progesterone to begin preparing the lining of your uterus for implantation of the embryo.

 This is usually given as a combination of intramuscular injection and a vaginal suppository/gel.
 These medications are continued until the 10th week of pregnancy, at which time the placenta has taken over the production of all necessary hormones.

 The use of IVF with donor eggs overcomes most of the natural barriers to conception and live birth – barriers such as problems with ovulation, fertilization, and egg quality (including chromosomal abnormalities).

 The staff of FSMG is very proud of our egg donor program.
-Since 2003, with the advances in blastocyst culture and preimplantation genetic testing, Arlene J. Morales, MD, FACOG, Wendy B. Shelly, MD, FACOG, and Kristi A.K.
-Maas, MD, ME, FACOG have delivered outcomes that are some of the best in the country.
+Since 2003, with the advances in blastocyst culture and preimplantation genetic testing, Arlene J. Morales, MD, FACOG, and Wendy B. Shelly, MD, FACOG have delivered outcomes that are some of the best in the country.